ibest/seqyclean/README.md

 # Contacts

-Please ask Ilya (ilyaz@uidaho.edu or zhba3458@vandals.uidaho.edu) in case of any questions.
+Please ask Ilya (zhba3458@vandals.uidaho.edu) in case of any questions.